 - Depending on how you roll over the funds, there may be tax consequences you should be aware of

-In general, in order for a 401(k) plan participant to transfer his or her 401(k) funds to an IRA or another retirement plan, a plan triggering event would need to be satisfied.
+In general, for a 401(k) plan participant to transfer his or her 401(k) funds to an IRA or another retirement plan, a plan-triggering event would need to be satisfied.
 It is hard for many 401(k) plan participants to believe that they do not have control over their current employer plan funds.
 The following are the most common triggering events:

 - Reach the age of 59 1/2